 22. When the wizard winked and waved his wand, the wars of the world went away.

-(Note: An earlier version of these tongue twisters was offered as an incentive for subscribing to my weekly newsletter.
+(Note: An earlier version of these tongue twisters was offered as an incentive for subscribing to my newsletter.
 If you’re not already a subscriber, you’re missing out!
 See the subscribe page for the benefits this free newsletter can bring to your bilingual journey.)

 P.S.
 You’ll find more language fun for all ages at The Funniest Activity I’ve Ever Done with My Bilingual Kids and Students.